 There are some misconceptions we think you should know about:

-57% of senior leaders are placing less priority on four-year degrees.
+57% of senior leaders expect the four-year degree to have lower priority.
 Get certified and start your career in a matter of weeks, not years.

 Some of the most in-demand IT skills have nothing to do with math or science – project management, communication and resourcefulness, for example.